#Respect

 What outdoor guidelines apply to dogs?

-Dogs must be kept on a lead.
-Dogs must be kept on a lead in wildlife rest and protection zones and during the grazing season (cows, sheep, etc.).
-Please always dispose of dog excrement at the waste separation stations.
+Dogs must be kept on a leash in the Oeschinensee Sunnbüel area near Kandersteg in the Bernese Oberland.
+A strict leash requirement applies in wildlife quiet zones and protected areas, as well as during the grazing season (for cows, sheep, etc.).
+Please dispose of dog waste at the waste sorting stations.

 What outdoor guidelines apply to waste collection and separation?

-It is not permitted to enter wildlife rest areas, plant protection areas and restricted zones.
-Signposts mark the protected area zones where special rules apply.
-Never leave the marked paths and tracks and always follow the signs on site.
-Plants may not be dug up, picked or trampled.
+Entry into wildlife sanctuaries, plant protection areas, and restricted zones is prohibited in the Oeschinensee Sunnbüel area near Kandersteg in the Bernese Oberland.
+Information signs mark the protected areas where special rules apply.
+Do not leave the marked trails and slopes, and always follow the on-site information signs.
+Plants must not be dug up, picked, or trampled.

 Respect, feel nature.